 Counseling is a professional relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals (American Counseling Association, 2010).

 Counseling provides students with the opportunity to maximize their potential by addressing personal, social, emotional, and/or academic concerns that may interfere with their progress.
-For more serious concerns such as mood disorders, anxiety, disordered eating, substance abuse, etc., the counselor will work collaboratively with medical providers within Whisler.
+For more serious concerns such as mood disorders, anxiety, disordered eating, substance abuse, etc., the counselor will work collaboratively with medical providers within the Wellness Center.
 The details and course of counseling are worked out collaboratively by the student and counselor.
 You and your counselor will work together to define realistic goals and explore available options.
 Counseling is an active process, both during sessions and outside of counseling, as you implement new behaviors, skills, and insights.
 Counseling may be short-term for concerns that can come to a quick resolution or long-term for more complex problems.
-An appropriate referral may be made to outside community resources for therapeutic services if Whisler cannot provide the level of care that is needed.
+An appropriate referral may be made to outside community resources for therapeutic services if the Wellness Center cannot provide the level of care that is needed.

 Group services may also be recommended.
 Personal growth and skill-building groups/workshops on a variety of topics are made available to students.
 Many students find it helpful for pursue personal growth topics together in a safe, group environment led by a trained clinician.

 In accordance with Ohio law and our professional ethics, communication between counselors and clients is privileged.
-Written permission is required for information to be released to any person (including parents, administrators, parents) or agency outside counseling services.
+Written permission is required for information to be released to any person (including parents, administrators, professors) or agency outside counseling services.
 No record of your use of counseling services will be placed in your college records, placement files, or your official transcript.
 Exceptions to confidentiality are made only in the event of danger to your physical safety, to the safety of others, if you disclose information regarding a child or elderly person who is at risk of being harmed, or when the law requires.

 By Phone: We are open to making an appointment Monday through Friday 8:30 am to 5:30 pm.
 Call 740-587-6200 (press #1 for scheduling).
 If your call is not answered immediately, leave your contact information and we will return your call.